 - Plan more activities to promote languages teaching and language awareness at AGT.
-The recent language survey offered good suggestions: - Language clubs (Somali, for instance / Language exchange clubs) - Language Day / event (similar to International Day) - Language booth at International Day: come learn important phrases in a variety of languages - Songs from different cultures scheduled to play between class meetings: students can sign up for 'Korean', 'Thai', 'Somali' music, etc. - Visual markers in the school: posters, banners, flags, jokes, exhibitions - A handbook of fun and educational exercises / units for language teachers (among others based on some of the student suggestions on the 2020 survey) - Conduct a new language survey in the 2021-2022 school year, attempting to map out the number of languages spoken at AGT.
-(High response rate is required.)
+The recent language survey offered good suggestions: - Language clubs (Somali, for instance / Language exchange clubs) - Language Day / event (similar to International Day) - Language booth at International Day: Come learn important phrases in a variety of languages - Songs from different cultures scheduled to play between class meetings: students can sign up for 'Korean', 'Thai', 'Mexican' music, etc. - Visual markers in the school: posters, banners, flags, jokes, exhibitions - A handbook of fun and educational exercises / units for language teachers (among others based on some of the student suggestions on the 2020 survey) - Integrate with the Learner Profile - Our international-mindedness should be more visible in school: More flags in the school + A map of the school languages and nationalities.
+Could be initiated on International Day: We have a language committee stall where we could gather information about student nationality / countries + language.
+Flags could be displayed where TOK posters are in the canteen (Spring and fall of 2025) - Conduct a new language survey in the 2025-2026 school year, attempting to map out the number of languages spoken at AGT.
+(High response rate is required).
+Afterwards make map and put it on the wall + words (like 'hej') - How many languages do you speak? - Mother tongue?
+At home? - Language levels - Fewer questions than in the previous survey.
+Just to get an overview of nationalities and languages. + question about initiatives: what would you prefer?